James Abbott (Indian Army officer): Abbottabad

 He had literally lived among them as their patriarch – an out of the door, under tree life.
 Every man, woman and child in the country knew him personally, and hastened from their occupations to salute him as he came their way.
 The children especially were his favourites.
 They used to go to "Kaka Abbott" whenever their mouths watered for fruit or sugar plums.
 He spent all his substance on the people.

+Known as "Kaka Abbott" (uncle Abbott) by the locals, he could speak Hindko, Punjabi, Pashto, Urdu as well as Hindi and thus was able to communicate with local people, in Afghanistan Abbott had written of his meeting with a relation of the Vizier of Herat (Peer Muhummud Khaun) and the fact he could "understand his Persian".

+According to Pakistani researcher Sahibzada Jawad Al-Faizi, Abbott usually disguised himself and mixed with ordinary people.
+While in disguise he used to stay in an area around Sherwan, thirty kilometres away from Abbottabad city, the centre of Abbottabad to the centre of Sherwan is about 35 km.
+In a few historical records it is said that he even disguised himself as an Imam of a mosque to understand the conditions of the people.
+Within Hazara he had a reputation as a compassionate and just Deputy Commissioner.
+Even today he is spoken of as a good administrator, researcher and linguist, although in 2021 his office was destroyed despite being listed as an historic site.

-Before he left he also penned an ode to his new settlement:
+Before he left he also penned an ode to his new settlement, which included the following lines: